-Other public agencies with large capital construction program utilize their procurement departments in preparing request for proposals and request for bid, including their issuance, receipt, bid evaluation, and award.
-Valley Water's Purchasing and Consultant Contracts Services Unit does not have a role in Valley Water's construction procurement activities because this role has been long administered by another unit within the Water Utility Capital Division - the Capital Program Planning and Analysis Unit.
-Without a role by Purchasing and Consultant Contracts Services, Valley Water primarily relies on the Counsel's office to review the Notice to Bidders; the memo for Board action authorizing, advertisement for bids; the bid submittals; and the memo for Board action awarding a contract.
+Other public agencies with large capital construction programs utilize their procurement departments in preparing a request for proposals and requests for bid, including their issuance, receipt, bid evaluation, and award.
+Valley Water's Purchasing and Consultant Contracts Services Unit does not have a role in Valley Water's construction procurement activities because another unit has long administered this role within the Water Utility Capital Division - the Capital Program Planning and Analysis Unit.
+Without a role by Purchasing and Consultant Contracts Services, Valley Water primarily relies on the Counsel's office to review the Notice to Bidders, which is attached to the Board Agenda Memorandum authorizing the bid; advertisement for bids; and the bid submittals.
 These activities should be the primary responsibility of the Purchasing and Consultant Contracts Services to ensure that staff is complying with state and federal procurement requirements.
 Valley Water staff further explained that the Capital Program Planning and Analysis Unit supports procurement activities because these activities are completed on a timelier basis in comparison to having the Purchasing and Consultant Contracts Services Unit assume responsibility.
 A Valley Water management official responsible for general administration explained that given the current changes within the Purchasing and Consultant Contracts Services Unit, timeliness risks can be mitigated and that capital construction procurement activities could be centralized to ensure proper adherence to contractual and other procurement requirements.